rostcrow/pregolya/README.md

 # Pregolya - Visualizer of Graph Algorithms
 This program is a web app for visualizing graph algorithms (BFS, DFS, biconnected components search, Tarjan algorithm) on chosen or uploaded graphs.

-This program was developed for purposes of bachelor's thesis called 'Visualisation of Graph Algorithms' at VSB-TUO, Ostrava, Czech republic.
+This program was developed for purposes of bachelor's thesis called 'Visualisation of Graph Algorithms' at VSB-TUO, Ostrava, Czech Republic.
 Author: Rostislav Vrána

 # Setup guide